 Bathroom: With shower over bath, toilet and heated towel rail.
 Shower room: With double power shower cubicle, toilet and heated towel rail.

-Large enclosed garden with garden furniture.
+Large, enclosed terraced garden with decking and garden furniture.
 Decked patio with garden furniture and chiminea.
 Firepit (beside the sea).
 Sea fishing.
 Bike store.
 Ample parking.
 Grass slipway to stony beach and mooring by direct arrangement with the owner, 220 yards.
 No smoking.
 Please note: There are 2 steps from the kitchen to the decked patio and 6 steps from the porch to the front with an unfenced stream.

 Nearest railway station